chaoss/grimoirelab-tutorial/sirmordred/dashboard.md

 * Prepare a [menu.yaml](files/menu.yaml), with the menu for Kibiter (not needed if the data will be visualized with Kibana).

-* Run SirMordred, in an enviroment with the appropriate programs
+* Run SirMordred, in an environment with the appropriate programs
 installed: git, MariaDB (or MySQL), ElasticSearch, and Kibitter.

 ```